 Multiple events are hosted through the Gold Star Museum like veteran memorials, parades, festivals and exhibitions.
 Veterans receive a lot of support from the museum, which seeks out to provide information on all veterans from Iowa.
 The Veteran’s Day Parade celebrates Iowa veterans and all those who have fought for the US in the past.

 The name for the museum comes from President Woodrow Wilson.
-In 1918 as World War I raged on, Wilson suggested that the Women’s Committee of National Defenses recommend to American women that they were a black band with a gold star on the upper left arm.
+In 1918 as World War I raged on, Wilson suggested that the Women’s Committee of National Defenses recommend to American women that they wear a black band with a gold star on the upper left arm.
 The stars represented family members who had given their lives to protect their country.
 This led to the formation of a group known as the “American Gold Star Mothers, Inc., which became a non-profit incorporated organization in 1929.
 The tradition continued, and in 1984, the Gold Star Mothers received a Federal Charter.
 The last Sunday of September is also recognized as Gold Star Mothers Day.
 It was with this in mind that the Gold Star Museum was constructed and continues to provide the history of the US military In Iowa.

 The museum has several services including a research center and group tours.
 The museum offers tours and is open daily from Monday to Saturday.
 The museum also has free admission.